Solomon Ratt on CBC The Sunday Edition!

 To this date, Solomon has authored several workbooks and story collections—including mâci-nêhiyawêwin / Beginning Cree and nihithaw acimowina / Woods Cree Stories, both of which we were honoured to publish.
 These resources complement his teaching style, in which he uses storytelling, humour, social media posts, and other methods to make Woods Cree more accessible.

-This weekend, Solomon speaks with CBC The Sunday Edition about revitalizing Indigenous languages—why it’s crucial today, and how to make it relevant to young people's everyday lives.
+In January, Solomon spoke with CBC The Sunday Edition about revitalizing Indigenous languages—why it’s crucial today, and how to make it relevant to young people's everyday lives.

 To support the work of Solomon and other teachers and learners, University of Regina Press publishes a number of Indigenous language books.
 Edited by Arok Wolvengrey, an expert in Algonquinian languages also based at First Nations University of Canada, our First Nations Language Readers series introduces different languages by mixing traditional and new stories together and publishing them in syllabics, Standard Roman Orthography, and English translation.
 In this series we have books on Cree, Blackfoot, Saulteaux, Woods Cree, Lillooet, and Gros Ventre, with more to come!